 It is no different to buying a car.
 You can buy two cars with exactly the same chassis and engine but pay more.
 Why?
 More toys and better components.
 Groupsets work the same way.
 You pay more for a better riding experience; lighter weights, smoother shifting, less cables and even electronics.

 But better does not mean the same for everyone.
 Higher quality also means more cost, expensive replacement parts and fiddly elements such as batteries than need recharging.
 There are diminishing returns as you hit the higher end outlaying massive additional costs for a few grams of weight saving.
 This might be exactly what you are looking for if you are a professional racer with a team of mechanics around you to look after every single part.
 But if you are an amateur weekend rider I suspect you will be looking for something a bit different.

-Does the amount of gears on a bike really matter?
+Does the number of gears on a bike really matter?
 The short answer is no.

-What matters is having the right gears.
-A low enough bottom gear to get you up the hills and a high enough top gear to allow you to reach the speeds you desire without your legs having to spin too fast.
+What matters is having the right gears, which generally includes a low enough bottom gear to get you up the hills and a high enough top gear to allow you to reach the speeds you desire without your legs having to spin too fast.
 Some bikes don’t have gears at all.
-Fixed gear and singlespeed bikes run on one cog meaning the only way to generate additional power is to pedal harder.
+Fixed gear and single speed bikes run on one cog meaning the only way to generate additional power is to pedal harder.